HustleAura/HustleAura/README.md

-### Hi there, I'm Manjeet 👋
+### Hi there, I'm Manjeet, new to this world of coding and development and absolutely in love with it.😍 👋

-## I'm a Aspiring Developer and most importantly I love to learn!!
+## I'm a Aspiring Developer finding joy in learning and problem solving!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking forward to having fun and learn with similar people like me.
-- 🥅 2021 Goals: Learn and enjoy coding and also become a better me 😃!!
+- 🥅 2021 Goals: Learn and enjoy coding and also become a better me as a person as well as a developer 😃!!

 ### Connect with me: